NickAger/LearningHaskell/notes/Parsing.md

 ```haskell
 parseLineWithComment = manyTill (noneOf "\n") (string "--") <* parseToNextLineOrEof
 ```
-so `parseLineWithComment` would only suceed if the comment was defined on that line, previously it would succeed if there was a comment on any line throughout the file.
+so `parseLineWithComment` only now suceeds if the comment is defined on the current line, previously it would succeed if there was a comment on any line throughout the file.